tiagogribeiro/cache-intersystems-studio-tools/README.md

 In the namespace enable in source control of the class: "%SourceControl.Git", after all options exist in studio.
 (Is necessary reboot in studio)

+The tests must be inside the "test" package for automation testing.

 # Testing in:
 - 2013.1.1